viperproject/tutorial/tutorial/quantified-permissions.md

 # Quantified Permissions #

-Viper provides two main mechanisms for specifying permission to a (potentially unbounded) number of heap locations: recursive predicates and *quantified permissions*.
+Viper provides two main mechanisms for specifying permission to a (potentially unbounded) number of heap locations: recursive [predicates](#predicates) and *quantified permissions*.
 While predicates can be a natural choice for modelling entire data structures which are traversed in an orderly top-down fashion, quantified permissions enable point-wise specifications, suitable for modelling heap structures which can be traversed in multiple directions, random-access data structures such as arrays, and unordered data structures such a general graphs.

-The basic idea is to allow `acc(e.f)` assertions to occur within a `forall` quantifier.
-In particular, the `e` receiver expression can be parameterised by the quantified variable, specifying permission to a *set* of different heap locations, one for each instantiation of the quantifier.
+The basic idea is to allow resource assertions such as `acc(e.f)` to occur within the body of a `forall` quantifier.
+In particular, the `e` receiver expression can be parameterised by the quantified variable, specifying permission to a *set* of different heap locations: one for each instantiation of the quantifier.

 As a simple example, we can model a "binary graph" (in which each node has at most two outgoing edges) in the heap, in terms of a set of `nodes`, using the following quantified permission assertion: `forall n:Ref :: { n.first }{ n.second } n in nodes ==> acc(n.first) && acc(n.second)`.
-Such an assertion provides permission to access the `first` and `second` fields of all nodes `n`.
-To usefully model a graph, one would typically also require the `nodes` set to be closed under the graph edges, so that a traversal is known to stay within these permissions.
+Such an assertion provides permission to access the `first` and `second` fields of all nodes `n` (as explained in the [previous section on quantifiers](#quantifiers), the `{ n.first }{ n.second }` syntax denotes triggers).
+To usefully model a graph, one would typically also require the `nodes` set to be closed under the graph edges, so that a traversal is known to stay within these permissions; this is illustrated in the following example:

 ```silver {.runnable }
 field first : Ref